Do you think IIT Guwahati certified course can help you in your career?

 Now that we are clear with the algorithm and dry run let's discuss the implementation of the above approach.

-The time complexity of the above approach is O(N), where N is the number of nodes present in the generic tree.
-The time complexity is O(N) because we are traversing through all nodes once to make a binary tree from the given generic tree.
+The time complexity of this approach is O(N), where N is the number of nodes in the given generic tree.

 Frequently Asked Questions